tdda/tdda/tdda/constraints/examples/README.md

 steps as the command-line example steps above, but with each step explicitly implemented using custom Python code, using the API.

-The steps here are equivalent to steps 1 to 4 using the 'tdda' command in the "elements" section above:
+The steps here are equivalent to steps 1 to 5 using the 'tdda' command in the "elements" section above:

 1.  python elements_discover_92.py
 2.  python elements_verify_92.py
 3.  python elements_verify_118_against_92.py
-3.  python elements_detect_118_against_92.py
+4.  python elements_detect_118_against_92.py
 5.  python elements_verify_118.py

+## Python API Bank Accounts Data examples ("accounts" dataset)

+For embedding constraint discovery and verification within a Python environment, Python API examples are provided which carry out the same steps as the command-line example steps above, but with each step explicitly implemented using custom Python code, using the API.

+The steps here are equivalent to steps 1 to 5 using the 'tdda' command in the "elements" section above:

+1.  python accounts_discover_1k.py
+2.  python accounts_verify_1k.py
+3.  python accounts_verify_25k_against_1k.py
+4.  python accounts_detect_25k_against_1k.py
+5.  python accounts_verify_25k.py

 ## Creating DataFrame Output from Verifications